 9. Box Jumps with Ankle Weights

 Always use caution when doing box jumps.
-Be certain your box is secure, and that the height of the box is no higher than what you can jump repeatedly.
+Be sure your box is secure and that the height of the box is no higher than what you can jump repeatedly.

 10. Single-Leg Bridge Wearing Ankle Weights

 One foot on the ground, bent leg; the other leg is straighter and extended up – foot to the sky: